ng-docs/angular-cn/aio/content/tutorial/toh-pt0.md

 # Create a new project

+# 应用的外壳

 Use the `ng new` command to start creating your **Tour of Heroes** application.

 This tutorial:

 1. Sets up your environment.

 2. Creates a new workspace and initial application project.

 3. Serves the application.

 4. Makes changes to the new application.

 <div class="alert is-helpful">